 Easter Camping at Labonte Park, April 16–21, 2019

 Online reservations run from 10am on February 11 through noon on April 18, 2019.

-Secure your campsite early!
+Secure your campsite today!
 Your family and friends will have so much fun — from casting your fishing rod, riding your bike along the park, playing ball on the open field and so much more.
 Come throw some fajitas, hotdogs and corn on the cob on the grill.
 The Nueces Rivers runs along this park that has been a hot spot for many years during this holiday.

 NEWS: Play-for-All Playground Earns National Award

 The City of Corpus Christi has received a national award from the National Community Development Association (NCDA) for the “Play-for-All Playground” project at Salinas Park.
 Project to be recognized in Washington D.C. in January 2019.

 ► Read News Release for more details. _______________________________________________________